charlesgong/metrics-service/collector/README.md

 1. Metrics Collection: collector.go
 2. Data Storage: pusher.go (still wondering about this part, best practise might expose metrics and wait Prometheus to pull, if we want to save to Prometheus we need to push)
 3. API Endpoint: main.go
-!Not 4. alert
-5. Visualization: import docs/grafana_sample.json to a Grafana, docs/grafana-screenshot.png is the sample grafana dashboard's screenshot at Sep 15 2024 10:34 a.m.
+4. Visualization: import docs/grafana_sample.json to a Grafana, docs/grafana-screenshot.png is the sample grafana dashboard's screenshot at Sep 15 2024 10:34 a.m.
 UTC+13
-6. Documentation: contains most of the instruction to setup the project
+5. Documentation: contains most of the instruction to setup the project